nullptr-live/HexaMC/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-This is a modified version of the Contributor Covenant.
-See commit history to see our changes.

 ## Our Pledge